datacarpentry/organization-genomics/_episodes/02-project-planning.md

 >
 > > ## Solution
 > >
-> > - Samples are organized by sample_id
+> > 1.
+Samples are organized by sample_id
-> > - To relate filenames use the sample_id, and do a VLOOKUP on submission sheet
+> > 2.
+To relate filenames use the sample_id, and do a VLOOKUP on submission sheet
-> > - The \_R1/\_R2 extensions mean "Read 1 and "Read 2 of each sample
+> > 3.
+The \_R1/\_R2 extensions mean "Read 1" and "Read 2" of each sample
-> > - The '.gz' extension means it is a compressed "gzip" type format to save disk space
+> > 4.
+The '.gz' extension means it is a compressed "gzip" type format to save disk space
-> > - The size of all the files combined is 1113.60 gb (over a terabyte!).
+> > 5.
+The size of all the files combined is 1113.60 Gb (over a terabyte!).
 To move files this large will
-> >   require using checksums to validate file integrity after transfers, and a fast transfer protocol
-> >   or software
+> >   Validate file size at least.
+There are ways to check the integrity after transfersthat are beyond the scope ofthis lesson.
+Also, a fast file transfer protocol if available (*e.g.* NCBI will use [Aspera](https://downloads.asperasoft.com/en/downloads/2), or another option is ["parallel-fastq-dump"](https://github.com/rvalieris/parallel-fastq-dump)).
+These are also beyond the scope of this lesson.
 > >
 > {: .solution}
 {: .challenge}